-Performing Arts - Extended Certificate (1 A Level) & Extended Diploma (3 A Levels).
+Performing Arts - Extended Certificate (1 A Level).
 This course will widen your understanding about the world of Performing Arts, whilst developing your performing skills in our purpose-built performance spaces.

 Why study drama?

 “All The world’s A Stage” and drama is the expression of civilisation.
 It is life, psychology, humanity.
 It fosters the skills of creativity, collaboration, integrity and vision.
 It involves standards of communication whilst supporting the intellectual and social development of the individual.
 It builds self confidence and self-esteem through the promotion of teamwork and through the refinement of technical skills and artistry.
 It supports progression of personal and vocational skills to realise potential within the individual.